ProlificsPanther/DockerPanther/README.md

 Step-:10- To run sample pantherweb application on host browser.
 Click on "Open in browser". it will redirect to windows default browser.
 Add URL /PantherDemo/PantherDemo/login.

-# To access the image from OpenShift:
+# To access the image from OpenShift

 Step-1: Create a Project